bemnlam/blog_posts/posts/notes-on-atlassian-bamboo.md

 *Build Project*: Similar to *Deployment Project*, it's a collection of *build plans*.

-### Git
+## Git

-From the basic assumption in pt.
-3, all the repositories are using [Gitflow](https://nvie.com/posts/a-successful-git-branching-model/).
+From the basic assumption in the [CI/CD principles, pt.
+3](#cicd-principles) all the repositories are using [Gitflow](https://nvie.com/posts/a-successful-git-branching-model/).
 I will use the following conventions when talking about the CI settings.

 *Default build branch*: git's `develop` branch.